EveCloud/sdk/README.md

 ## Usage

 Most endpoints require authentication, either with an Access Token or API Token.
-Once you have your token, authenticating involves adding an Authorization header to each request:
+EveCloud SDK provides a simple way to set the token for all requests.

 ```js
 const { setToken } = require('evecloud-sdk');